Lyte as a Rock explained

 Critical reception

 In a rave review for The Philadelphia Inquirer, Ken Tucker wrote that Lyte as a Rock "confirms Lyte's status as an uncommonly smart creator of rhymes and an adept performer of those words."
 Robert Christgau from The Village Voice was more reserved in his praise, finding that Lyte "knows how to talk tough without yielding to the stupid temptations of macho", but that the album's producers "chill too close to the max as she attempts to carry the music with her bare rap.
-Even their weirdest hooks are understated by half, and Lyte's quotes (not samples) from 'I'm in the Mood for Love,' 'Big Girls Don't Cry,' 'I Am Woman,' and 'Hit the Road Jack' aren't loud enough to compensate."
-Later in 1988, following the album's release, The Village Voice would call Lyte "hip-hop's best female vocalist."[27]
+Even their weirdest hooks are understated by half, and Lyte's quotes (not samples) from "I'm in the Mood for Love," "Big Girls Don't Cry", "I Am Woman", and "Hit the Road Jack" aren't loud enough to compensate."
+Later in 1988, following the album's release, The Village Voice called Lyte "hip-hop's best female vocalist."[27]

 Legacy and influence